FAQ for the Leibniz Competition 2024

 The co-financing amount must be at least 40% of the total costs.
 Co-financing amount of at least 0.7 million € must be provided in order to apply for the full central funds of 1 million €, so that total project costs of 1.7 million € can be covered.
 Indirect costs must be considered for the calculation.

 Yes.
 The prerequisite for this is that the Leibniz institute contributes a total share of 40% of the funding for the project.
+Please note that at least 60% of the funds provided by the Leibniz Competition must be used in the first three years of the project term.

 Questions about the Leibniz Best Minds Programme: Leibniz Junior Research Groups